Georgia vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Georgia Tech Stats and Trends

-- Georgia Tech has four wins against the spread in 11 games this year.
+- In Georgia Tech's 11 games this season, it has four wins against the spread.

-- Georgia Tech's games this season have hit the over five times in 11 opportunities (45.5%).
+- Georgia Tech's games this season have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Georgia Tech is 4-6 against the spread and 3-7 overall when the team notches more than 7.5 points.
+- Georgia Tech is 4-6 against the spread and 3-7 overall in games when it puts up more than 7.5 points.

-- Georgia Tech is 4-6 against the spread and 3-7 overall when the team churns out over 236.8 yards.
+- Georgia Tech is 4-6 against the spread and 3-7 overall when the team amasses more than 236.8 yards.

-- This season the Yellow Jackets have 14 turnovers, two fewer than the Bulldogs have takeaways (16).
+- The Yellow Jackets have 14 giveaways this season, while the Bulldogs have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.